Skip to main content

 Keep the research path moving.

-Adjacent routes should be obvious next clicks, even if there are only one or two of them.
+Adjacent pages should be obvious next clicks, even if there are only one or two of them.

-Browse all Practice Better routes →
+Browse all Practice Better pages →

 Same platform, different vertical

-Functional Medicine websites for Practice Better that stop handoff leaks
+Functional medicine websites for Practice Better that stop handoff leaks

 We keep running into this problem: the website gets interested people, but my team still has to spend too much time figuring out who is actually ready for the kind of care we provide.
 When the program-fit discovery request hits a slow website handoff, revenue leaks fast.
 This setup qualifies the request before it reaches Practice Better so the first response starts with usable context instead of guesswork.